ShobiStassen/VIA/README.md

 The function main_EB_clean() preprocesses the cells (normalized by library size, sqrt transformation).
 It then calls VIA to: plot the pseudotimes, terminal states, lineage pathways and gene-clustermap.
 The visualization method used in this function is PHATE.
 ```
+#runtime on single core, 8GB RAM 64bit Windows is about 8-10 minutes.
+This can be lowered by reducing the number of simulations.
 import pyVIA.core as via
 #Windows example path for folder where EBdata.mat is saved: f= os.path.join(r'C:\Users\...\Documents'+'\\')
 via.main_EB_clean(ncomps=30, knn=20, p0_random_seed=20, foldername = f) # Most reasonable parameters of ncomps (10-200) and knn (15-50) work well